Introduction to Quality Control in Software Testing

 What Is Quality Control in Software Testing?

 Software quality control (SQC) refers to ensuring the quality of a software product.
+Ensuring that the product meets predefined quality standards and satisfies customer expectations is crucial.
 Evidently, it is a quality management-focused process.

 The QC testing process is not only about preventing bugs and defects in software testing.
 Above all, it is about meeting the functional requirements of the stakeholders.